 - Developing coping strategies.

-Changing Tides understands how fragile early recovery is; therefore we have implemented a structured schedule for our clients.
+Changing Tides recovery center understands how fragile early recovery is; therefore we have implemented a structured schedule for our clients.
 Clients will be involved in their schedule which includes:

 - Group Therapy